Redth/NuGetDevLoopSample/README.md

 You may want to consider moving this into specific projects you are building as nugets and iterating in this way, in case there are Library projects that you are _not_ and do not want this behaviour with.

+This file also does a simple `Touch` operation to any of the .csproj files you have listed in the `<ConsumerProjects>` item group so that when you go to debug them, they will be changed, forcing a restore/build of the project again to capture the changes.

 ```xml
 <Project>
   <PropertyGroup>